oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

           "auth_session": "ce6772f5e07bc8361572f"
         }

-20. The AS in turn retreives the presentation status from the verifier.
+20. The authorization server in turn retreives the presentation status from the verifier.
-21. The verifier responds to the AS that the presentation result is not yet ready.
+21. The verifier responds to the authorization server that the presentation result is not yet ready.
-22. The AS responds to the client that the presentation result is not yet ready.
+22. The authorization server responds to the client that the presentation result is not yet ready.

-        HTTP/1.1 200 OK
+        HTTP/1.1 400 Bad Request
         Content-Type: application/json
         Cache-Control: no-store

         {
-          "auth_session": "ce6772f5e07bc8361572f",
+          "error": "insufficient_authorization",
-          "status": "pending"
+          "status": "pending",
+          "auth_session": "ce6772f5e07bc8361572f"
         }

-23. Once the presentation is done, the verifier returns the result to the AS.
-The AS then evaluates the verification result and returns either a code or an error as per {{native-response}}, breaking the loop.
+23. Once the presentation is done, the verifier returns the result to the authorization server, which then evaluates the verification result and returns either a code or an error as per {{native-response}}, breaking the loop.
 Here we assume the happy path.
 Continue with step 24.
-24. The AS returns an authorization code to the client as per {{native-response}}.
+24. The authorization server returns an authorization code to the client as per {{native-response}}.
 25. The client redeems the code for an access token as per {{token-request}}.
-26. The AS responds to the token request as per {{token-request}}.
+26. The authorization server responds to the token request as per {{token-request}}.

 ### RAR & Transaction Data

-{{OpenID4VP}} supports transaction data, which is additional data that is signed and presented together with the requested credentials.
-This can be mapped to OAuth's RAR.
+{{OpenID4VP}} supports transaction data, which is additional data to be signed and presented alongside the requested credentials.
+This can be mapped to RAR {{RFC9396}}.
 The following diagram depicts a wallet flow incorporating RAR.
-Details of how the wallet is invoked or how the presentation result reaches the AS are omitted for simplicity.
+Details of how the wallet is invoked or how the presentation result reaches the authorization server are omitted for simplicity.
 Refer to {{digital-credentials}} for details.

 ~~~ ascii-art
 First Party Client        AS              Wallet/DC API       Verifier